In this page:

 Emperor Otto III and Pope Sylvester II's dream of re-establishing a universal empire on the hills of Rome vanished

-in 1001, when they were forced to flee the Eternal City, due to a rebellion of its citizens led by Gregory, Count of Tusculum, an ancient town above Frascati.
+in 1001, when they were forced to flee the Eternal City, due to a rebellion of its citizens led by Gregory, Count of Tuscolo, a town above Frascati.
 Otto died a few months later while he was

 During this period of turmoil an event took place which in the

-long run would have far reaching consequences, in a way still influencing us today, almost one thousand years later.
+long run had far reaching consequences, in a way still influencing us today, more than one thousand years later.

-In 1049 Emperor Henry III enforced the election of Pope Leo IX, an appointment which was well received by the Romans: at the request of the emperor, the new pope started a process of reformation of the Church and in particular of the rules to be followed for the papal election, which was completed by his immediate successors.
-The emperor wanted
+In 1049 Emperor Henry III enforced the election of Pope Leo IX, an appointment which was well received by the Romans: at the request of the Emperor, the Pope started a process of reformation of the Church and in particular of the rules to be followed for the papal election, which was completed by his immediate successors.
+The Emperor wanted

 to free the papal election from the undue meddling of the most powerful Roman families, but eventually